Frequently Asked Questions

 Three meals each day are catered by local restaurants.
-Healthy snacks are available at certain times during the day.
+Healthy snacks are also available at certain times during the day.
 Victory will accommodate specific diets as determined by the dietitian.
 No outside food or drinks are permitted.

 Is there a dress code?